petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-addresses.md

 ![Choose the eligible channels for the selected address.](./channels-reference-guide/images/04.png)

 If an address is only eligible for a specific channel, it can't be selected during checkout in ineligible channels.
-The address won't be available to select on all orders coming from ineligible channels for the selected account.
+The address cannot be selected on all orders coming from ineligible channels for the selected account.